DroneDB/MiniReg/README.md

 # MiniReg

-A minimal toy implementation of the [DroneDB Registry API](https://github.com/DroneDB/Registry) written in NodeJS.
+A minimal, reference implementation of the [DroneDB Registry API](https://github.com/DroneDB/Registry) written in NodeJS.

 ## Running